patilli/vqa_benchmarking/_sources/buildDataset.rst.txt

 Create new Data Samples
 -------------------------

-Each sample of a dataset is represented as an object of ``DataSample``.
+Each sample of a dataset is represented as an object of type ``vqa_benchmarking_backend.datasets.dataset.DataSample``.
 It stores all the relevant information, like the id's for the question and image, the tokenized question, the corresponding answer, and the path to the image.

 The following code block contains an exemplary ``DataSample``

 .. code-block:: python

+    from vqa_benchmarking_backend.datasets.dataset import DataSample

     class MyDataSample(DataSample):
         def __init__(self,